 Realise that writing consists of separate tasks

-Rather than considering writing as one thing that you do, identify the different tasks that writing is comprised of and review how proficient you are at each.
-Then work on improving the different tasks separately.
+Rather than considering writing as one discrete task, identify the different activities associated with writing and review how proficient you are at each one.
+Then work on improving each task separately.
 For example:

 - Getting started